ecp-ci/initial-ci-example/README.md

 # TrainingCi4Ecp

-A training site for working examples, documentation and use of ECP, complex-wide, continuous integration resources
+A training site for working examples, documentation and use of ECP, complex-wide, continuous integration resources.

 To bootstrap setting up this site including supporting a number of common HPC use cases, we are using the [BLT](https://computation.llnl.gov/projects/blt-build-link-test) system to support the examples, ci-testing